 The Recipe: Blackberry Walnut Galette with “Sour” Whipped Cream

 Tips and what you will need: (Affiliate links) As I recommended above, using a silicone baking pad makes the dough transfer a lot smoother, but you can also stick with parchment on a cookie sheet, if dough falls apart (and it may) just press back together.
 You will need a rolling pin and food processor.
 I recommend Cuisinart.
 Gluten free option: use you favorite gluten free flour, mine is Namaste.
 The gluten free version doesn’t quite get as crispy but it’s still nice.

 Blackberry Walnut Galette

-(20 minutes prep, 1 hour resting time, 40 minutes to cook) A galette filled with blackberries and blueberries and topped with 'sour' whipped cream.
+A galette filled with blackberries and blueberries and topped with 'sour' whipped cream.
 In early summer sub blackberries with boysenberries.
+You can use a pre-made pie crust if desired.
 Dough can be made a day ahead or frozen for up to two weeks.
-When rolling and folding, of dough falls apart, don;t panic.
+When rolling and folding, if dough falls apart, don't panic.
 Just smush it back together.
 If you only have raw walnuts, bake nuts on metal cookie sheet at 350 for 10 minutes to roast.